meilirensheng2020/dingofs/docs/source/deployment/dingofs-cluster-deployment.md

 ```

 * To view additional information, such as listening ports, log directories, data directories, etc., add the `-v` parameter
-* For [replicas] services on the same host, their status is collapsed by default.
+* For [replica] services on the same host, their status is collapsed by default.
 Add the `-s` parameter to display each replica service

 Step 8: Verify cluster health status
 ---